 - conservation and restoration of sites,

 - limits of reconstruction,

 - heritage management.

-For more information go to International Culture Centre website or contact:
+For more information please visit the website of the International Culture Centre

 Ms Ewa Wojtoń, [email protected], tel.+48 12 42 42 870

 Mr Michał Wiśniewski, [email protected], tel.+48 12 42 42 820